tornikeo/climode-reproducibility/docs/on_vastai.md

 ```
 Each of 6 files is a zipfile here, actually.
 We need to extract each.

-1. run `python scripts/upzip.py`
+1. run `python scripts/upzip.py` This will both extract files and move them to `climode/ClimODE`
-1. Check that all files are under data.
+1. Check that all files are under .
 You must have a lot of .nc files in each directory.

 ```
 $ tree -du -h data/